You can see the short video tutorial below:

 You can get the shield UUID.
 This is a unique ID that can be used in the user device geo reporting section to find a device the search was performed on.

-In this example, we’ll use a filter to see if any searches from our domain contained a words ‘GitHub’.
+In this example, we’ll use a filter to see if any searches from our domain contained the words ‘GitHub’.

 We’ll also name the filter ‘GitHub’ query.